Credit Generation Requirements

 - The applicant applies an increase of at least 20% to the overall amount of pollution reduction generated by the pollution reduction activity.

-In order to be eligible to generate and sell credits, potential nonpoint source credit generators must apply for credit certification using the process described in the Phase 2 WIP Nutrient Trading Supplement (PDF).
+In order to be eligible to generate and sell credits, potential NPS credit generators must request credit certification using the process described in the Phase 2 WIP Nutrient Trading Supplement (PDF).
 Further details on this process can be found on the Credit Generation Process webpage.

-The delivery ratios that all nonpoint source generators must use can be found in the Table of Nonpoint Source Delivery Ratios (PDF).
+The delivery ratios that all NPS generators must use can be found in the Table of Nonpoint Source Delivery Ratios (PDF).

 For manure destruction and conversion technologies, eligibility will be determined based upon a thorough review of the individual technology, and, at a minimum, compliance with all local, state, and federal requirements.
 If the number of credits generated will be verified using a comprehensive sampling and monitoring protocol, where actual reductions in nutrients can be measured and verified, no additional adjustment may be necessary.
 However, if it is determined during the technical review of the verification plan that the sampling and monitoring protocols are not sufficient to ensure consistency with defined Chesapeake Bay Program protocols, additional adjustments may be applied.

-The main changes to the existing program as it relates to nonpoint source credit generators as a result of the negotiations with EPA are:
+The main changes to the existing program as it relates to nonpoint source credit generators resulting from the negotiations with EPA are:

 - There were no adjustments to the credit calculation methodology for any existing certifications approved by DEP prior to October 1, 2013.
 The majority of these certifications expired on September 30, 2015.
 The few existing certifications approved prior to October 1, 2013 with designated expiration dates after September 30, 2015 all expired on September 30, 2016.
 Generators should continue to check this website and the Phase 2 WIP Nutrient Trading Supplement (PDF) for any changes in the certification request process.